Eating lentils and tofu and beans,

 Anyway (and yes, there really is an anyway, though I’m tempted to write the bulk of today’s post in parentheses, just because), I’ve been interested in pupusas since the first time I saw them mentioned very casually on some vegan message board, as though everyone knew what they were.
 Since I’m not from El Salvador, where they originated, or California, where they are popular in some areas, I’ve never seen a pupusa, which as it turns out is simply a stuffed tortilla, sort of like a quesadilla, but with the filling completely enclosed.
 I’ve been meaning to make them for months, and I finally got a chance last night.

 I adapted this recipe from Myra Kornfeld’s The Healthy Hedonist, and I have to say that I can’t recommend the recipe as it’s written in that book.
 It called for 5 cups of masa harina and 2 1/2 cups water, but that is way too little water for the amount of masa flour.
 I had to add more water just to get the mixture to form a dough, and later, when I checked a few recipes online, I realized that they all used even more water than I had.
-The recipe also called for using warm water and kneading the dough for 2 minutes, and since none of the other recipes I’ve looked at do those things, I can’t say for sure whether they are necessary or not.
-Next time I might try another recipe for the dough, such as this one, just to see how it comes out, though I do prefer the following technique for forming the pupusas.

-Despite the difficulty figuring out how much water to use, I think the pupusas came out well, especially after I got the hang of forming them and patting them out thin enough.
+Despite the difficulty figuring out how much water to use, I think the pupusas came out great, especially after I got the hang of forming them and patting them out thin enough.
 The black bean filling was really delicious, though I didn’t have quite enough to fill all the pupusas, so I had to make one plain, unfilled tortilla.
 Next time, I plan to fill some of them with “cheeze” in addition to black beans.

 Black Bean Pupusas